yankai364/Pirate-Dash-360-Tutorial/readme.md

 - `tile_patterns`: Every other tile besides start and end tile
 - `tile_positions_to_randomize`: Grid indexes to render random tile patterns at

-Essentially, the purpose of `levels.js` is to easily declare the structure of a level in our grid system so that we can render the SparkAR objects in `script.js`.
+Essentially, the purpose of `levels.js` is to easily declare the structure of a level in our grid system so that we can render the Spark AR objects in `script.js`.

 </details>